Franklin-FR/alx-system_engineering-devops/0x00-shell_basics/README.md

-this command creates a directory named my_first_directory in the /tmp/ directory. this command can move the file betty from /tmp/ to /tmp/my_first_directory this command deletes the file betty in tmp/my_first_directory
+this command creates a directory named my_first_directory in the /tmp/ directory. this command can move the file betty from /tmp/ to /tmp/my_first_directory this command deletes the file betty in tmp/my_first_directory this command deletes the directory my_first_directory that is in the /tmp directory